Tooth Extractions in Jonesboro, AR

 As dental professionals, we do everything in our power to save your natural teeth.
 We take every precaution possible to prevent conditions that cause tooth loss, and we work with our patients to create healthy home care habits that prevent gum disease and decay - two significant causes of tooth loss.
 One of our biggest goals is preventative dentistry, which is why we recommend bi-annual dental visits so our dentist can keep track of any changes to your oral health.

 On occasion, however, a tooth may pose a health risk or be beyond saving, and we have no choice but to remove it to protect your health.
-If you are in Jonesboro, AR, and are experiencing tooth pain or discomfort, you may need a tooth extraction.
+If you live in the Jonesboro area and are experiencing tooth pain or discomfort, you may need a tooth extraction.
 Contact Dr. Bartels as soon as possible so we can help relieve your tooth pain and examine your teeth and gums.

 - Dental Extractions

 - Wisdom Teeth Removal